COSBlab/bat-MD/README.md

 # bat-MD
-Repository of the data needed to reproduce the Molecular Dynamics simulations of the human RBD in complex with the human ACE2 (hRBD-hACE2), the bat-236 RBD in complex with the human ACE2 (bRBD-hACE2), and the bat-236 RBD in complex with the bat ACE2 (bRBD-bACE2).
-Simulations have been performed using GROMACS 2020.4.
+Repository of the data needed to reproduce the Molecular Dynamics simulations of 3 different RBD-ACE2 complexes.
+ All simulations have been performed using GROMACS 2020.4.
 The repository is organized in the following directories:

-* 0-TOPO: topology files in GROMACS format
+* hRBD-hACE2: data related to the simulations of the human-RBD/human-ACE2 complex;
-* 1-EQUIL: protocol to perform equilibration of the system.
-Detailed instructions are contained in do_equilibration.sh.
+* b103RBD-hACE2: data related to the simulations of the BANAL-103-RBD/human-ACE2 complex;
-* 2-PRODUCTION: protocol to perform production simulation.
-Detailed instructions are contained in do_production.sh.
-* 3-ANALYSIS: Scripts and codes to perform analysis of the simulations.
+* b236RBD-hACE2: data related to the simulations of the BANAL-236-RBD/human-ACE2 complex.